gattari86/daisygoogleads/README.md

 # 🌟 Daisy MD Care - Google Ads Campaign Reports

-Campaign performance tracking and analysis for Daisy MD Care's Google Ads campaigns.
+**Client Update Hub** - Campaign performance tracking and analysis for Daisy MD Care's Google Ads campaigns.

+This is the official location where all campaign updates, reports, and performance analysis are shared with the client.

+---

 ## 📊 Current Reports